- Gemini Home

 All observations must be defined using the Observing Tool (OT) software.
 Gemini staff have translated approved Phase I proposals into the Phase II format for loading into the OT.
 In this process, the observations and other details entered in Phase I are used to construct a ("skeleton") framework of your Science Program.

-Instructions on skeleton retrieval were sent to PIs on June 16.
+Instructions on skeleton retrieval were sent to PIs during the week of June 12.
 As in previous semesters, the Phase II skeletons are downloaded/uploaded directly from/to the Gemini telescope databases to enable more efficient and rapid processing.
 See more information on using the Observing Database.

 Relaxation of Observing Condition Constraints and Other Observation Changes